 You’re ready to grow your field service business, and that means hiring new engineers.
 Or maybe you had enough engineers—until one quit, and now you’re on the hunt for a new employee.
-But how do hire the best?
+But how do you hire the best?

 With skilled engineers in short supply, how can you—the small or medium-sized field service business—compete with the larger companies?

 If you’re not the biggest, you need to be the smartest (and most creative).
 Here are four steps to hiring skilled engineers even if you don’t offer the top wages and benefits in the industry.